jdtate101/minecraft-k8s/README.md

 Run the import policy and then restore the imported application and do a `data only restore`

 Once the deployment is scaled back up, you can access the world and should be standing upon a platform with a stairway in front of you leading up to another platform looking at a large VEEAM logo.
 The is a switch, if you right click on the switch (may take two presses) it will activate the dynamite and blow up the logo.

+I would recommend creating a local backup policy and pushing to an AWS/Azure bucket before you run the demo.

 # Recovery